Ask Furr: Is Licensed, Bonded & Insured Important?

 When scouring the internet for reputable reviews, great services, and prices that seem reasonable, you might have noticed that some companies boast years of experience, certifications, or unique services.
 Although we feel that every home service company should be licensed, bonded, and insured, many are unable to claim this title.

 So what does Licensed, Bonded & Insured actually mean?

 Why choose a contractor who has these characteristics?
 To fully understand that you need to understand what the terms entail and what they mean to you:

-LICENSED: Choosing a licensed company is important for several reasons; firstly, the license proves that the contractor has proved competent in testing, training and experience.
-Secondly, the license gives the homeowner security, knowing that if the contractor fails to complete the job or meet expectations, they can file a formal complaint with the agency with whom the company is licensed.
-The license can also mean that the contractor is bound to codes, rules or statues that govern their professionalism and integrity.
+LICENSED: Choosing a licensed company is important for several reasons; firstly, the license proves that the contractor has proved competent in testing, training, and experience.
+Secondly, the license gives the homeowner security, knowing that if the contractor fails to complete the job or meets expectations, they can file a formal complaint with the agency with whom the company is licensed.
+The license can also mean that the contractor is bound to codes, rules, or statutes that govern their professionalism and integrity.

-The bottom line is, a company who is licensed, bonded and insured is more often than not, a reputable company in which you can rely on to protect you.
+The bottom line is a company that is licensed, bonded, and insured is more often than not, a reputable company that you can rely on to protect you.
 When searching for the right professionals, make sure that these traits are checked off of your list!